GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-06-three-soldiers-from-the-georgia-state-defense-force-4th-brigade-earned-the-award-of-merit.md

 ---
 layout: post
-title: "Three Soldiers from the Georgia State Defense Force 4th Brigade earned the Award of Merit "
+title: "Three Soldiers from the Georgia State Defense Force 4th Brigade Earned the Award of Merit "
 date: 2023-08-05T16:29:53.035Z
 excerpt: "On August 5th 2023, three Soldiers from the Georgia State Defense